cedrichol/spa-rs/README.md

 These are subject to discussions

 - Support for many representations : the core representation of the matrix should be CSC.
 Other reprensentations (COO...) may be introduced for construction of the matrices, but with little to no linear algebra support.
+- Ultra-generic storage.
+Crates like `nalgebra` can use many kind of storage. `spare` will keep it simple and support owned, contiguous storage (Vec<> for now).